eforge/profiles/pi-anthropic.yaml

 Two harnesses ship with eforge:

 pi- recommended for new profiles; provider-flexible execution across Anthropic, OpenAI, Google, Mistral, Groq, xAI, Bedrock, OpenRouter, and local models.
-Requirespi.providerper tier.claude-sdk- supported secondary path for Anthropic Claude Agent SDK users.
+Requirespi.providerper tier.
+Defaults topi.resources: isolatedso ambient Pi extensions, skills, prompts, and themes are not loaded into headless eforge agents; setambientonly when you intentionally want those resources.claude-sdk- supported secondary path for Anthropic Claude Agent SDK users.
 Does not use apiblock.

 You can mix harnesses across tiers within a single profile: